Presteej-zz/Web-Developer-Bootcamp/README.md

 To Do List II - A second todo list with code primarily centered arond Javascript and array-related concepts like: push(), pop(), unshift(), shift(), .forEach, and general array iteration.

 Arrays Problem Set - A set of problems that I solved regarding Javascript arrays, for loops, and forEach loops.

+Movie Database Exercise - A Javascript problem that I solved regarding Javascript arrays, nested objects, and for loops.